 What confidence.
 What faith.
 What blessed hope and calling.

 For the Christian, the end of life here, is the beginning of life there (in glory) with Him our Lord and Saviour Jesus Christ.
-The Bible says ‘ to be absent in the body, is to present with the Lord’ 2 Corinthians 5:8.
+It was the Apostle Paul who said again ‘ to be absent in the body, is to present with the Lord’ 2 Corinthians 5:8.

 Yours in His Name